 Breeders can evaluate genetic variety and react to environmental stressors by using advanced UAVs to gather high-resolution data from agricultural areas.
 These statistics aid in the selection of more stress-tolerant plants, resulting in resilient crop varieties.
 UAVs minimize human error, increase the accuracy of criteria for selection, and reducing costs and labor to make the most of time and resources.
 Breeding cycles are accelerated via rapid data collecting, allowing for several cycles in shorter amounts of time [Sarić et al., 2022].
 Modern breeding programs are being revolutionized by high-throughput phenotyping (HTP), which uses drones and (UAVs) to gather extensive information on plant health, stress levels, and nutritional content.
 Early in the breeding process, it employs thermal imaging to identify plant stress and phenotyping [Telikani et al., 2024].
 Additionally, UAV data can be used to monitor pests and diseases, evaluate environmental stress, detect nutrient deficits, help choose resistant cultivars, and enhance nutrient use efficiency [Costa et al., 2022].
 In addition to helping with soil and terrain mapping, climate impact research, and the selection of climate-resilient crops, satellite imagery offers broad spatial coverage for agricultural evaluation across a variety of landscapes [Sankaran et al., 2020].
 It can also be used in conjunction with airplanes and Drones to integrate data at several sizes, giving a thorough picture of plant performance at both the plot and regional levels (Guan et al., 2017).

-Figure 3:- Digital agriculture and automation in crop breeding
+Figure 3:- Digital agriculture and automation in crop breeding.
+Source: ( )

 Benefits of AI in crop breeding:-

-Artificial intelligence (AI) uses computers and technology to mimic the human mind's capacity for problem-solving and judgment (Jarrahi., 2018).
+Artificial intelligence (AI) uses computers and technology to mimic the human mind's capacity for problem-solving and judgment (Jarrahi, 2018).
 The field of computer science known as Machine intelligence, or AI, is the field that focuses on developing and managing technology that can learn to make judgments and do tasks on its own without assistance from humans (Dwivedi et al., 2021).
-Any software or hardware component that supports machine learning, computer vision, natural language processing, and comprehension is referred to as artificial intelligence (AI).
-It is a general term that encompasses several different technologies.
-(Li et al., 2021).
+Any software or hardware component that supports machine learning, computer vision, natural language processing, and comprehension is referred to as artificial intelligence (AI)(Reference).
+It is a general term that encompasses several different technologies (Li et al., 2021).
 Today's AI is based on the same basic computing processes that power traditional software and classic complementary metal-oxide-semiconductor hardware .
 In today's digital world, artificial intelligence (AI) is the computer science technology that is developing the fastest.
 It produces intelligent machines that mimic human intelligence (Harfouche et al., 2019).
 Examples of machine-learning algorithms include (DNN), (ANN), random forests (RF), and support vector machines (SVM).
-Other examples include sophisticated high-tech devices like the IoT,( Baduge et al., 2022).
+Other examples include sophisticated high-tech devices like the IoT ( Baduge et al., 2022).
 AI is a fascinating technological system that opens up the new possibilities for digital breeding and offers countless agricultural applications (Montesinos-López et al., 2018).
 It is anticipated that future generations of artificial intelligence will inspire new types of brain-inspired circuits and architectures that can make data-driven decisions more quickly and accurately as compare to humans (Xu et al., 2021).
 Additionally, the terms AI, BBD, ML , and data analytics are commonly used in contemporary academic and business works pertaining to data (Duan et al., 2019).